What Does Contents Insurance Cover – Exactly?

 If you are unsure of what is covered on your home insurance policy, call us and talk to our experts today.

 If you are trying to understand exactly what is and is not covered on your home insurance policy, you can always pick up the phone and talk to our insurance experts.
-All our agents are fully trained and have been dealing with home insurance queries, policies and claims for many years.
-You can talk to us between8.30am and 5.30pm on 0818 224433 or 042 9359051.
-It’s also important to remember that 45.4% of our customers who called us directly got a better price on their policy when they discussed their needs over the phone with our agents.
+You can talk to us between 8.30am and 5.30pm on 0818 224433 or 042 9359051.
+It’s also important to remember that 60% of our customers who called us directly got a better price on their policy when they discussed their needs over the phone with our agents.
 It pays to talk!